intelligent-soft-robots/pam_documentation/_sources/C5_visual_ball_tracking.md.txt

 tennicam_client
 ```

-Optionally, if you want to see a log of the the ball position as received from the server,
+Optionally, if you want to see a log of the ball position as received from the server,
 in another terminal:

 ```